 The output from an arbitrary number of convolutional layers is encoded into classifications or feature identification by fully connected layers (see Figure 1).
 Fully connected layers help translate the convolutional output into easier understand classifications.

 Labeled data, which associate images with their classification, are required to train a convolutional network.
-During training, filters and layer connections are tuned to reduce the error between network output and the data label.
-(Desphande, 2016).
+During training, filters and layer connections are tuned to reduce the error between network output and the data label (Desphande, 2016).

 Once a network is trained, new label data from the same dataset is passed through the network to test its accuracy.
 This testing allows the network to be validated as effective, since it has not been able to train on the testing data.

 Wavelet Analysis is a technique for spectral analysis of a timeseries, through which frequency-based features can be extracted across time.
 A wavelet transformation is similar to a Fourier transformation, which can be thought of as a convolution of sine waves with a timeseries.
 The waves used are moved across the timeseries and stretched to different frequencies to produce a two-dimensional transformation.
-Wavelet analysis is very similar, but the waves it uses are more localized wave than a sine wave (see Image 2).
+Wavelet analysis is very similar, but the waves it uses are localized in time (see Image 2).
+Although windowed Fourier transforms can provide time-localized information, the continuous wavelet transform has enhanced temporal resolution.
+In other words, waveletsprovide a clearer picture of frequency phenomena at a more precise point in time.

 Figure 2 – Morlet wavelet – Image from Jon McLoone (2012)

-Wavelets, being more time-localized, provide a clearer picture of frequency phenomena at a more precise point in time.
 Wavelet analysis can be used to characterize autocorrelation, variance, and multimodality of a timeseries, all of which are indicators of regime shifts (Rouyer et al, 2008).
 The technique also allows for non-stationary timeseries to be analyzed while maintaining evaluation at large timescales (Torrence & Compo, 1998).

 The fundamental transformation in wavelet analysis is from a one-dimensional timeseries of a variable over time to a two-dimensional image of wavelet power across time and frequency.
 This transformation allows for a one-variable timeseries to be analyzed with a convolutional neural network setup to process one-channel images.